civic-health-innovation-labs/chil-dev-docs/README.md

         └── personas-and-use-cases.md //  Template and guidance for user stories
     └── glossary.md // Glossary of terms
     └── project-management.md // Overview of project management approach
-    └── using-github.md // Guidance for using GitHub
+    └── skills.md // Skills and recommended training materials for dev team └── using-github.md // Guidance for using GitHub
 ```